Candelaria, Quezon: Public transport

-Provincial Buses to and from Metro Manila and Lucena City such as JAC Liner Inc., DLTBCO, JAM Liner, Dela Rosa Liner and Lucena Lines stops at the municipality's designated bus stop located in Poblacion for passengers.
+Provincial buses to and from Metro Manila and Lucena City such as JAC Liner Inc., DLTBCo, JAM Liner, Dela Rosa Liner and Lucena Lines stop at the municipality's designated bus stops in Poblacion.

-SUPREME, a bus plying Batangas City - Lucena City route and vice versa also passes through Candelaria (Sambat).
+SUPREME, a bus plying Batangas City-Lucena City route and vice versa also passes through Candelaria (Sambat).

 There are also jeepney terminals located in the town proper.
-For passengers going to Lucena City, the terminal is located in Rizal Avenue corner Gonzales Street in front of Bank of the Philippine Islands branch.
-For passengers going to San Pablo City, the terminal is located beside Metrobank in Rizal Avenue corner Del Valle Street.
-For passengers going to San Juan, Batangas the terminal is located in Gonzales Street.
+For passengers going to Lucena City, the terminal is located at the intersection of Rizal Avenue corner Gonzales Street.
+For passengers going to San Pablo City, the terminal is located at the intersection of Rizal Avenue corner Ona Street.
+For passengers going to San Juan, Batangas, the terminal is located in Gonzales Street.

 Tricycles are the most common mode of transportation in the municipality.
 There are many tricycle terminals in Barangay Poblacion, serving local commuters to the nearby barangays.